 Reading Time: 2 minutes

 Fuel reduction burns are also called planned burns, controlled burns or hazard reduction burns.
-All mean the same thing; land management authorities purposefully burn areas of bush in a controlled way, usually in autumn, to reduced excess ground litter and fuel hazards to reduce the severity of bushfires.
+All mean the same thing; land management authorities purposefully burn areas of bush in a controlled way, usually in autumn, to reduce excess ground litter and fuel hazards to limit the severity of bushfires.

 Fuel reduction burns should not be confused with “backburning”, which is a last-resort measure used during firefighting efforts to prevent the spread of a bushfire.

 The issue when trip planning is the possibility of a planned burn occurring somewhere on or near the route while the trip is in progress.